 We continue to believe in the likelihood of structurally higher inflation and higher interest rates in the years ahead, at least relative to the decade prior to the Covid pandemic.
 This is not to argue against the potential for near-term disinflation of a more cyclical nature, as supply shocks from both Covid and the Ukraine war are lapsed.
 That said, we lean much more towards a central bank 'plateau' rather than a 'pivot' on interest rates, unless we witness a sharp economic contraction.

-But, given the fiscal bazooka being deployed under 'Bidenomics' (the idea of making public investment and empowering the middle classes) and the need for Europe to follow suit, we believe we may not see the economic 'hard landing' (recession) the market intermittently panics over, even if the consumer does moderate spending.
+But, given the fiscal bazooka being deployed under 'Bidenomics' and the need for Europe to follow suit, we may not see the 'hard landing' the market intermittently panics over, even if the consumer does moderate its appetite to spend.

 Longer term, we expect a clear shift towards a multipolar world, of which deglobalisation - and the capital intensive likes of 'Bidenomics' - is an outcome.
-We also envisage a political shift in favour of populist/pro-labour policies, from both traditional 'left' and 'right' ends of the political spectrum, which could mean stronger wage inflation and greater labour market friction.
+We also expect a political shift in favour of populist/pro-labour policies from both traditional 'left' and 'right' ends of the political spectrum, which should mean stronger wage inflation and greater labour market friction.
 This leads us to believe equity investors will need to be more sensitive to valuation when making stock purchasing decisions.

-The real economy implications will also present opportunities for stock pickers.
-We think enablers of deglobalisation - such as industrial automation, digitalisation, electrification and construction materials firms - should thrive, while large incumbents across many industries - such as brewing, food catering and enterprise software - could see their already dominant positions enhanced as the end of very low borrowing costs tempers the threat of 'disruption' by unprofitable start-ups.
-Europe offers plentiful opportunities to access these themes, being home to large global champions trading at what we see in many instances as reasonable valuations.
+The real economy implications will also likely present opportunities for stockpickers.
+We think enablers of deglobalisation (think industrial automation, digitalisation, electrification and construction materials) should thrive, while large incumbents across many industries (such as brewing, food catering, enterprise software) could see their already dominant positions enhanced as the end of 'free money' tempers the threat of 'disruption' by unprofitable start-ups.
+Europe offers plentiful opportunities to access these themes, being home to large global champions at reasonable valuations.